YRWYCTB/MGR57_deployment/README.md

 If your applications make updates (INSERT, UPDATE or DELETE) to these tables, ensure they use the InnoDB storage engine and have a PRIMARY KEY or PRIMARY KEY Equivalent.

+报错如下
+mysql> update honeycomb_backend.sqllab_backend_20191205T205956 set id =1234 where id =123;

+ERROR 3098 (HY000): The table does not comply with the requirements by an external plugin.

 Checking instance configuration...